 This research focuses on the relationship between childhood maltreatment and suicide.
-The types of maltreatment that are included are physical abuse, sexual abuse, emotional maltreatment and physical neglect, and suicide is operationalized by the variables suicidal thoughts, suicide attempts, and a combination of both.
-It is hypothesized that the types of maltreatment are all related to the suicide variables, and that these relationships are influenced by the factors gender, negative self-concept, social support, teacher support, family support, and connectedness with parents.
-Results show that there is hardly any significant direct relationship between the maltreatment types and suicide variables.
-Only sexual abuse is related with suicide attempts and suicide (total), and emotional maltreatment with suicide (total).
-The chi-square analyses of the factors shows significance between the suicide variables and almost all factors.
-However, there is hardly any significance between the factors and the maltreatment types.
-The logistic regression analyses of the risk/protective factors, the types of maltreatment and the suicide types shows that 'negative self-concept' and 'teacher support' are the most important risk factors, and 'connectedness with parents' is the largest protective factor of suicide in maltreated persons.
+The types of maltreatment that were included are physical abuse, sexual abuse, emotional maltreatment and physical neglect, and suicide was operationalized by the factors suicidal thoughts, suicide attempts and a combination of both.
+It was hypothesized that the types of maltreatment were all related to the suicide variables, and that these relationships are influenced by the variables negative self-concept, social support, teacher support, family support, relationship with parents, and present contact with parents.
+Results showed that there was hardly any significant direct relationship between the maltreatment types and suicide variables.
+Only sexual abuse was related with suicide attempts and suicide (total), and emotional maltreatment with suicide (total).
+When several risk/protective factors were added in a logistic regression analysis, 'negative self-concept' and teacher support were the most important risk factors, and 'present contact with parents' was the biggest protective factor of suicide in maltreated persons.

-Utrecht University, the Netherlands Master Clinical and Health Psychology Supervisor: Prof. dr. R. Kleber Videnscenter for Psykotraumatologi Odense, Denmark Supervisor: Prof. A. Elklit
+Utrecht University, Netherlands Master Clinical and Health Psychology Supervisor: Prof. Dr. R. Kleber Videnscenter for Psykotraumatologi Odense, Denmark Supervisor: Prof. A. Elklit